adamtilson/ense271/lab-1/lab-doc.md

 ## Quick Example:

 Imagine that you just recieved a brand new phone.
-You would like to download and playing a mobile game.
+You would like to download and start playing a mobile game.
 What are some user stories?
 Which are Activities?
 Steps?
 Tasks?
 Which are the most important?

 Another way of thinking about this, what does the user actually want to do (Activities), and what are they forced to do (Steps, Tasks) in order to accomplish this goal?